 It is dinner time and everyone has been drawn to the table by the delicious scents wafting through the house — including your beloved pet.
-With the hunger in their eyes and that soul-piercing gaze, it can be hard to say no. But not all foods we eat are healthy, or even safe, for our canine and feline pals to consume.
+It can be hard to say no, but it is important to keep pet nutrition in mind.
+Not all foods we eat are healthy, or even safe, for our canine and feline pals to consume.

-We understand that sometimes it can be hard to resist those puppy dog eyes, or those twitching whiskers and wagging tails, so here are some guidelines to help treat your furry friends while keeping them safe and healthy.
+We understand that sometimes it can be hard to resist those puppy dog eyes, twitching whiskers and wagging tails.
+So, here are some guidelines to help treat your furry friends while keeping them safe and healthy.
 Keep in mind, everything in moderation!

 Can-Do Treats